 A service animal is any guide dog, signal dog, or other animal individually trained to work or perform tasks for an individual with a disability.
 In order to ride in CTA vehicles:

-- The animal must be on a leash or in a container, remain under control of the owner, and behave appropriately
+- The animal must be on a leash tether or harness, unless use of this device impedes the work of the service animal, remain under control of the owner, and behave appropriately at all times.

 - Birds, reptiles, amphibians, rodents, and cats must be kept in an enclosed carrier/container